-Dr. David Pope, PharmD, CDE and OmniSYS chief innovation officer is staying on top of this moment in the press and on social media.
-We will be updating this post as new details come to light.
+Dr. David Pope, PharmD, CDE and OmniSYS EVP, Innovation and Industry Relations is staying on top of this moment in the press and on social media.
+We will be continually updating this post as additional details come to light.

 LATEST TEST & TREAT UPDATES: